home - Power supply

 Hating, cursing and loving:

-All the same: I accept you!
+Anyway: I accept you!

-Poem by A.A.
-The block “Oh, spring without end and without edge ...”, written on October 24, 1907, is included in the cycle “The Curse by Fire and Darkness”.
-The poem is imbued with optimism, fullness of life sense, has a symbolic meaning, which marked the onset of a new period in the history of Russia.
+A poem by A.A.
+Blok “Oh, spring without end and without edge ...”, written on October 24, 1907, is included in the cycle “Spell by fire and darkness”.
+The poem is imbued with optimism, fullness of life feeling, has symbolic meaning, which marked the onset of a new period in the history of Russia.

 For torment, for death - I know -

-All the same: I accept you!
+Anyway: I accept you!

-The complexity and inconsistency of life and the world is depicted by a whole system of its opposed and mutually exclusive sides, opposite emotions of their perception: failure - luck, crying - laughter, hatred - love, etc.
+The complexity and inconsistency of life and the world is depicted by a whole system of its opposing and mutually exclusive sides, opposite emotions of their perception: failure - luck, crying - laughter, hatred - love, etc.

 (spring) without end and without edge